 Mathematics and Statistics will train you for a range of careers in banking, insurance, research and development, industry and government, within the areas of computing, industrial mathematics, statistics and biostatistics.
 You could also work in law, the health sciences, teaching and engineering when combined with studies in those areas.

 To expand your expertise and career prospects even further, you can combine this course with another major.
-Recommended double majors include Biological Sciences, Biomedical Science, Chemistry, Computer Science/Information Technology, Economics, Environmental Science, Physics and Nanotechnology or Psychology.
+Recommended double majors include Biological Sciences, Biomedical Science, Chemistry, Computer Science/Information Technology, Environmental Science, Physics and Nanotechnology or Psychology.

 For further admission information about this course, please download our Information Pack.